Peter Politiek: Background

 Politiek is a four time Dutch National show-jumping champion.
-He is still the youngest rider ever (age 8) to win a national championship in horseback riding in the Netherlands.
+He is still the youngest rider ever (age eight) to win a national championship in horseback riding in the Netherlands.
 He competed in the 2002 Dutch 250cc Grand Prix of the Netherlands as a wild-card at age 17.
 He is the youngest Dutch rider to start in the 250cc Grand Prix class of the MotoGP World Championships.
 He suffered a near fatal crash in a European Championship race nearly a month later.
-It put the Dutch rider into a (artificial) coma for 6 weeks.

-In 2006, Politiek won two American Vintage Racing Championships when competing in the AHRMA championship series during his time in the USA.
+It put the Dutch rider into an (artificial) coma for six weeks.
+In 2006, Politiek won two American Vintage Racing Championships when competing in the AHRMA championship series during his time in the US.